tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

    55 a3 f1 1a 00 90 00 10
    55 a3 f2 1b 00 a0 00 09    40960 - 2304
 ```

+> [!WARNING]
+> The offset field is ignored since it wraps around back to 0 at sequence 0x11.
+I am assuming the firmware will use the sequence to figure out the offset.

 #### draw_sprite (0xA2)